alex-hutton/resume/alexhutton.md

 Email: mail@alexhutton.xyz

-Address: 6/30 Ormond Road
+Address: 298 Sunshine Avenue
-Ascot Vale, VIC, 3032
+  Keilor Downs, VIC, 3038

 ## Summary ##

-With 8 years experience in software development, I have a deep understanding of the needs of technical teams both technologically and organisationally.
+With 10 years experience in software development, I have a deep understanding of the needs of technical teams both technologically and organisationally.
 My greatest strength is my ability to grow the capacity of the people I work with to deliver value to the organisation.

 ## Key Skills ##